solispauwels/miflora-raspberry-gateway-frontend/README.md

 MiFlora Raspberry Gateway - FrontEnd
 -----------------------------------

-The backend I use for the MiFlora Raspberry Gateway.
+The frontend I use for the MiFlora Raspberry Gateway.

 ![Raspberry Pi Zero](raspberry.jpg)